 Call questions: 2 nay Ruth and Denisha, 3 abstentions – Ayisha, Cricket, and Cheryl

-Motion Ays the rest of Board– motion passes
+Motion Ayes the rest of Board– motion passes

 Populating Operational Committees

 Financial Advisory Committee: chaired by immediate past president and two others not on the Board.
 Natalie spoke to Whitney Olsen, need one other person approved by Board.
 Responsibility of committee is to oversee financials of CCSS and support local councils.